-Background and Intent: The changing clinical care environment of medicine has meant that work compression due to high complexity has increased stress on fellows.
-Faculty members and program directors need to make sure fellows function in an environment that has safe patient care and a sense of fellow well-being.
+The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient members and program directors need to make sure fellows function in an environment that has safe patient care and a sense of fellow well-being.
 Some Review Committees have addressed this by setting limits on patient admissions, and it is an essential responsibility of the program director to monitor fellow workload.
 Workload should be distributed among the fellow team and interdisciplinary teams to minimize work compression.